openenclave/openenclave/doc/refman/md/thread_8h_a089e8fbdce8abbbc6591222dec91ddb3_1a089e8fbdce8abbbc6591222dec91ddb3.md

 ---
 # OE_CondBroadcast()

-Signals all threads waiting on a condition variable.
+Signals all threads waiting on a condition variable and for use inside an enclave.

 ## Syntax